Greek God Apollo powers include being a master of archery, divination, and poetry. Apollo symbols include the swan, laurel wreath, and lyre.

 It’s a picture of Apollo after taking the Greek God out to a fabulous beach on Australia Day in January 2022.

-The first picture taken with my newly fixed camera isn’t too bad.
+The very first picture taken with my newly fixed camera isn’t too bad.

 Apollo and Anafi